 The result inevitably is that in adulthood, women are very far from confident with money with only one in 5 saying they would be comfortable investing in the stock market, and only 33% thinking they could get higher returns for investment in comparison to 61% of men.

-In the States, there is a huge growth of financial therapists, so strongly now is it accepted that money making abilities are hampered by our inaccurate beliefs about money.
-In addition, much of our self-esteem can be tangled into our financial worth and that can generate a lot more strange behaviour and anxieties and stress.
-Too many of us feel held back when it comes to finance.
+In the States, there is a huge growth of financial therapists, so strongly now is it accepted that money-making abilities are hampered by our inaccurate beliefs about money.
+In addition, much of our self-esteem can be tangled into our financial worth and that can generate a lot more strange behavior and anxieties and stress.
+Too many of us feel held back when it comes to finances.

-Negative beliefs about money is something I talk to other women about a lot, not least because of their impact on business success.
+Negative beliefs are something I talk about a lot, not least because of their impact on business success.
 My three top tips would be

 - Learn about finance to take back control